The elusive Ameraucana

 The problem with calling Easter Eggers and Olive Eggers Ameraucanas is that: 1) they don’t usually match the standard colors for Ameraucanas, according to the APA breed standard (you can read more about that at the Ameraucana Breeder’s Club, and 2) they won’t breed “true” – in otherwords, no matter how much they may look like a purebred Ameraucana, their chicks won’t.
 And some of the Easter Eggers look enough like an Ameraucana to fool you – especially when you’re a novice, like I was when I first started.
 To be fair, some of the people that call their AmerIcanas AmerAUcanas don’t know the difference, either.
 But if you want a true Ameraucana, go to the source!

 I went to the Ameraucana’s Breeders Club and looked up a breeder near me and found Suzanne Blumer and beautiful Huckleberry Farms in upstate South Carolina.
 A few phone calls, some pictures exchanged, and a paypal payment sent and I was on my way to pick up my new Ameraucana rooster.
 Of course, I took extra crates and boxes just in case something else caught my attention, too.
 I learned pretty fast that, when planning a visit to another farm, be prepared to bring home more than you planned.

-We are now working on our third generation of Ameraucanas, most of whom are descendants of the foundation cockerel, Hawkeye.
-Although Hawkeye is now retired and living out his days in his own private pen, his wonderful temperament and beautiful example of the breed lives on in all my Ameraucana breeding pens.
+We are now working on our fifth generation of Ameraucanas, most of whom are descendants of the foundation cockerel, Hawkeye.
+Although Hawkeye has left us, his wonderful temperament and beautiful example of the breed lives on in all my wheaten and blue wheaten Ameraucana breeding pens.
 We’ve also added black, blue, and splash Ameraucanas.